 Summary of proposal:

-The primary reason for regulatory action on a Union-wide basis is that a REACH restriction provides the means to effectively reduce emissions of primary microplastics across all EU Member States.
+The primary reason for regulatory action on a Union-wide basis is that a REACH restriction provides the means to effectively reduce emissions of intentionally-added microplastics across all EU Member States.
 European-wide measures to minimise emissions are appropriate because mixtures containing microplastics produced in one Member State may be transported to and used in other Member States.
 In addition, one Member State may receive microplastic emissions released in another Member State.
 The Dossier Submitter considers EU-wide measures to be required to address the transboundary nature of microplastics pollution and to implement controls efficiently and uniformly within the EU.

 In addition, Union-wide action is proposed to avoid trade and competition distortions, thereby ensuring a level playing field in the internal EU market as compared to action undertaken by individual Member States.